joigmz/justogres/README.md

 # DFTOPO

-Pass postgres data to pandas dataframe
+* Pass postgres data to pandas dataframe.
-Read data from postgres in python
+* Read data from postgres in python.
-Load data from python to Postgres
+* Load data from python to Postgres.